ConnorMcCranie/DnD/gang_campaign/notes/argent_expanse.md

 Varinn the Veracious, leader of Zaridel, seems to have a keen interest in harvesting the material.
 He has allocated enormous resources to set up an extraction pipeline straight to Zaridel: a road connecting the two regions paves the for huge carts filled with the substance pulled by Bulettes.

-The indigeonous inhabitants are goliaths who have started attacking these towns.
+The indigeonous inhabitants are Loxodons who have started attacking these towns.
 They view the sorcerer's silver as sacred and don't think anybody should be mining it.